MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

     - Convert `methods` that just return scalar values into `constants`
     - Review and pull down the superclass `methods` that are just used for one kind of parrot
     - Review and pull down the superclass `fields` that are just used for one kind of parrot
         - In those cases the `__construct` method should be override in the parrot subclasses
+- Refactor pull `loadFactor` method down to `AfricanParrot`